micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 Even though many development boards could be used, we have chosen two of them as references.
 This page lists the hardware platforms that we use to test and develop micro-ROS, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.

-For the ease of use, micro-ROS provides a ready to use examples for some development boards.
+For the ease of use, micro-ROS provides a ready to use example for some development boards.
 These out-of-the-box examples aim to show micro-ROS capabilities and they are also a starting point for developing embedded ROS 2 applications.

 ## Reference Platforms {#evaluation-boards}